 Occasionally the ice-cutters fell into the pond.
 Thoreau would let them warm up by his stove.

 Walden was a popular bathing spot, even in Thoreau's day.
 This photo of a bathhouse at the pond was taken by Edwin Locke for the Farm Security Administration in September 1937.
 "At Walden Pond, haunt of Thoreau, Concord, Massachusetts," reads the caption.

 There was also a trailer park in 1937.

 In 1945, archaeologist Roland Wells Robbins found the remains of Thoreau's cabin.
 He excavated it and wrote a book about the experience.

-In 1961, the Middlesex County Commissioners proposed leveling some of the woodland around Walden for a parking lot.
+In 1961, the Middlesex County Commissioners proposed leveling some of the woodland around the pond for a parking lot.
 They were sued.
 Massachusetts Superior Court Judge David Rose ruled the deed donating the land to the commonwealth required the environment be preserved, and he barred any further development.

 ‘Site of Thoreau’s hut, Lake Walden’ by Detroit Publishing Co.
 Image available from the Library of Congress Prints and Photographs division; ‘Walden pond—A reduced plan, 1846,’ Image available Library of Congress Prints and Photographs division; 'Fitchburg Railroad Tracks' by D.W.
 Butterfield, photographer, for Fitchburg Railroad.
 Pic-Nic Grounds at Walden Pond, Concord, Mass., card stereograph showing railroad tracks (looking west), amusement park buildings at right, [late 1860s].
 Photo courtesy Concord Public Library; 'Entrance gate to Walden amusement park.'
 Photo courtesy Concord Public Library; 'Walden Breezes' by Edwin Locke.
 Courtesy Library of Congress.
 This story was updated in 2018.